jmilet/jmilet.github.io/_posts/2014-05-20-00-rabbitmq-basics.markdown

 ACK's can be automatic or manual, if manual we use channel.basic_ack in order to let the server know that we are done with the processing of that element.

+Exchange's types:

+* Default Exchange: Direct exchange with no name.
+All queues are connected to it, bound with a routing key with the same name of the queue.
+* Direct Exchange: Deliver messages routing by key.
+* Fanout Exchange: Deliver messages to all queues independly of the routing key.
+* Topic Exchange: Deliver messages based on routing key and a patter used in binding time.
+* Header Exchange: Deliver messages based on message headers.

+About Queues:

+* Name.
+* Durable (survive a broker restart).
+* Exclusive.
+* Auto-delete.
+* Arguments.

+About Exchanges:

+* Name.
+* Durable (survive a broker restart).
+* Auto-delete.
+* Arguments.

+About Messages:

+* Content type.
+* Content encoding.
+* Routing key.
+* Delivery mode (persistent, not persistent).
+* Priority.
+* Publishing timestamp.
+* Expiration period.
+* Publisher application id.

+What makes a messages persistent is its own persistent flag, no queue's or exchange's durable flag.
+Message persistence affects performance.

 Hopefully in the next few days I will have some spare time to get into more detail with an Erlang example.